veselinn16/js_dice_game/README.md

 # Javascript Dice Game
-A multiplayer game, including a dice and overall and current scores.
+A multiplayer turn-based game, including a dice and overall and current scores.

 ## Game rules